 Note: here you can find three sections (Base, Thumbnail, and Small) and plenty of fields to fill in for each of them.
 However, the content you have to add is quite the same in all of them, so we'll use the Small

 A logo is what your customers associate your store with and what helps them to identify your brand among a huge number of others.
-Having your store's logo added to the invoice PDF printouts sent via sales emails and packing slips may serve as a sign of reliable service.
+Having your store's logo added to the invoice PDF printouts sent via and packing slips may serve as a sign of reliable service.

 That's why such a technic can increase brand awareness and improve customers' overall experience.
 So, in this guide, you'll learn how to configure invoice and packing slip design in Magento 2.